3d Mirror Symmetry for Instanton Moduli Spaces

 We can define the reduced algebra as follows

-where we take quotient over the Bethe ansatz equations which correspond to the reduced QQ-system (\ref{eq:QQXklTrunc}).
+where we take quotient over the Bethe ansatz equations which correspond to the reduced $QQ$-system (\ref{eq:QQXklTrunc}).

 This algebra remains self-dual, since the eliminated variables are mirror map to each other according to the homomorphism which was described in Theorem \ref{Th:MirrorXkr}.
-However, this algebra is significantly simplified thanks to the reduced QQ-system \eqref{eq:QQXklTrunc}.
+Moreover, this algebra is significantly simplified thanks to the reduced $QQ$-system \eqref{eq:QQXklTrunc}.

-\begin{Rem} The first $k-1$ equations of the QQ-system for $X_{k,l}$ become trivial in the limit when $\xi_1,\dots, \xi_k$ go to zero if the coefficients of the corresponding polynomials $\Lambda_i(z)$ are equal to $(\xi_i-\xi_{i+1})$.
+\begin{Rem} The first $k-1$ equations of the $QQ$-system for $X_{k,l}$ become trivial in the limit when $\xi_1,\dots, \xi_k$ go to zero if the coefficients of the corresponding polynomials $\Lambda_i(z)$ are equal to $(\xi_i-\xi_{i+1})$.
 This limit corresponds to the classical equivariant K-theory for the full flag, which is a `tail' of $X_{k,l}$. \end{Rem}

 Thus, there is a natural homomorphism

 Now one can take a direct limit of $K^{red,q}_T(X_{k,l})$ with respect to $l$.
 As a result we obtain the algebra, which can be characterized as follows: